Select language : EN | 中文

 High-energy waves may be beamed directly into the pelvis in order to destroy cancerous cells; or a radioactive implant may be placed next to the tumour through the vagina.

-Lasting on average 5 to 8 weeks, radiotherapy aims to destroy cancer cells, though it inevitably also affects some nearby healthy cells.
-These side effects may be temporary or permanent, and it is best to seek your doctor’s advice on what your options are.
+Lasting an average of 5 to 8 weeks, radiotherapy aims to destroy cancer cells, though it inevitably also affects some nearby healthy cells.
+These side effects may be temporary or permanent, and it is best to seek your doctor’s advice on your options.

 • Chemotherapy

-Chemotherapy can either be combined with radiotherapy or used own its own.
-It is usually administered through an intravenous drip with the aim of destroying cancer cells.
-However, as with radiotherapy, chemotherapy often inevitably affects some neighbouring healthy cells as well, thus side effects are common.
+Chemotherapy can either be combined with radiotherapy or used on its own.
+It is usually administered through an intravenous drip to destroy cancer cells.
+However, as with radiotherapy, chemotherapy often inevitably affects some neighbouring healthy cells; thus, side effects are common.
 However, upon the completion of chemotherapy, most side effects should subside.

 Our Team Will Walk You Through This Journey

-Whether it is pre-cancer, early-stage cancer or advanced-stage cancer, our medical team comprising a gynaecologist and dedicated nurses will work closely with you, personalize a treatment and rehabilitation plan for you, and provide emotional support for you from the moment you enter our care until you are discharged with a new lease in life.
+Whether it is pre-cancer, early-stage cancer, or advanced-stage cancer, our medical team—comprising a gynaecologist and dedicated nurses—will work closely with you to provide personalised treatment and rehabilitation plan and emotional support for you from the moment you enter our care until you are discharged with a new lease on life.

 What Causes Cervical Cancer?